kmsholcomb/DW-Homebrew/Travel Moves.md

 **On a 7–9**, each role performs their job as expected: no one gets the drop on you but you don’t get the drop on them either, the journey takes about as long as expected, and the normal number of rations are consumed.
 ### Weather—Hunker Down
-When you **take shelter to wait out severe weather**, roll +nothing. **On 10+**, it doesn’t take long for things to clear up; **on 7-9**, the weather isn't going to stop any time soon—you can either Forge Ahead or Make Camp and hope things have changed by morning.
+When you **take shelter to wait out severe weather**, roll +nothing. **On 10+**, it doesn’t take long for the weather o clear up; **on 7-9**, the weather isn't going to stop any time soon—you can either Forge Ahead or Make Camp and hope things have changed by morning.
 ### Weather—Forge Ahead
 When you **push on despite severe weather,** roll +CON. **On a 10+**, you continue your journey without undo mishap due to the weather; **on a 7-9**, choose 1 from the following list: